-The Council has rules about how it must spend public money and full details can be found in the Constitution - Standing Orders for Contracts.
+In accordance with this legislation, Brentwood Borough Council has rules about how it spends public money and full details can be found in the Constitution -Standing Orders for Contracts.
 They state that over a certain value, contracts must be competitively tendered.
 (Please see the Tender and Quotation Opportunities page for details of current competitive tenders).

 By tendering contracts the Council can ensure that it: